shanevanheerden/shanevanheerden.github.io/_posts/2020-10-12-word_embeddings.md

 ## 1. What are Word Embeddings?

 A word embedding is simply an alternative representation for text where words are represented as real-valued vectors as opposed to a sequence of string characters.
-This representation is '*learnt*' in such a way that words that share the same or similar meaning also have similar vector representations.
+This representation is *learnt* in such a way that words that share the same or similar meaning also have similar vector representations.

 To get a feel for this concept, let's look at Figure 1 which is a visual representation of a word’s vector, where red indicates a value close to 2 and blue a value close to -2.
 As we can see, the vectors for "man" and "woman" appear to be more similar in colour to each other than when compared to the word "king".
 A mystical property of word embeddings is that they often capture semantic meaning between words.
 This means that we can add and subtract word vectors and arrive at intuitive results.
 Probably the most famous of these is the vector resulting from taking the word "king", subtracting the word “man” and adding the word “woman”.
 The resultant vector is visually shown in Figure 1 and, if we compare this against all 400 000 words that make up the embedding vocabulary, we find that the vector for the word "queen" is in fact the closest to this resultant vector!